-Amended March 17, 2007 Sec.
+Sec.
 91–C. Marvin E. Fowler Chapter No. 18 (chartered by the Grand Chapter of Royal Arch Masons of the District of Columbia) is hereby authorized to work the prescribed Grand Chapter ritual for opening and closing in ample form and to convene a Convention of High Priests to confer the Anointed High Priest’s Degree.
 This Chapter will meet at least once a year at a Stated Convocation, at a time and place speciﬁed in the charter or bylaws of the Chapter, to elect and install its officers and to conduct other business.

 Sec.
 92. All admissions to membership upon petitions for degrees, for affiliation, or for reinstatement after one year’s suspension for non-payment of dues, shall be determined by ballot.